madaboutbrighton/serversleep/README.md

 #### Sony TVs `--sony-tvs `

 A shutdown will only occur if the specified Sony TVs are not active.
-A space-seperated list of IP addresses.
+A space-separated list of IP addresses.

 #### Torrent type `--torrent-type `